 Our current focus is on insulin and how it manages glucose levels and we generally completely ignore glucagon and its effects.

 But if you treat both insulin AND glucagon levels, you can get a much more normal glucose level and finally promote weight loss and fat burn.

 - Bottom line: Saxenda helps reduce hyperglucagonemia (lower glucagon levels) which promotes normal glucose metabolism in the body and in the liver.

 Another benefit of using Saxenda is how it alters your appetite.

-You've been conditioned to believe that your weight is the product of how many calories you burn minus the amount of calories you consume.
+You’ve been conditioned to believe that your weight is the product of how many calories you burn minus the number of calories you consume.